 Thus Berkeley separates laws of nature, on the one hand, from laws of efficient causation, on the other.
 We can know the laws of nature, insofar as we understand them to be uniformities in our perceptions.
 But we can not know the causal connections, since they are not the objects of any perceptions.
-Berkeley's analysis sets the stage for Hume, who will argue that laws of nature are completely beyond the reach of the empiricist.
+We will return to skepticism about our knowledge of causation when we read Hume, who argues that causal connections are beyond our reach.